rbignon/woob/docs/source/guides/module.rst

 .. note::

-	You can pass ``-a`` command-line argument to any Weboob application to log all the possible debug output (including requests and their parameters, raw responses and loaded HTML pages) in a temporary directory, indicated at the launch of the program.
+	You can pass ``-a`` command-line argument to any woob application to log all the possible debug output (including requests and their parameters, raw responses and loaded HTML pages) in a temporary directory, indicated at the launch of the program.